plepe/pgmapcss/README.md

 ```

   In fact you can write the last line as "width: 30m;" as pgmapcss supports other units than pixels.
 (Still it needs Mapnik >= 3.0, as older mapnik versions can't read the width of a line from a database column).
 (As of this writing in January 2014 there is only one [specific mapnik branch](https://github.com/mapnik/mapnik/tree/stroke-width-expr) which supports this feature, although the [expr-v2 branch](https://github.com/mapnik/mapnik/tree/expr-v2) is expected to support it soon).

+  Starting with version 0.7, pgmapcss does not require eval(...) to be wrapped around expressions, but for compatibility with other MapCSS implementations you should write it out.

   See [the "eval" documentation](doc/eval.creole) for a complete list of functions.